Skip to content

 knip --exclude enumMembers

-Individual enum members can be tagged as @public.
+Individual enum members can be tagged using JSDoc syntax.

 Enums exported from entry files are ignored, and so are their members.
 Use —include-entry-exports to make Knip also report members of unused exports in entry files.